India: A Taste of Mumbai

 A Taste of Mumbai

 As the economic capital of India, Mumbai has a huge immigrant population from across the country and around the globe.
-This, combined with its past as a key global trade hub, has greatly influenced its cuisine.
-Mumbai wouldn’t be quite the same without its food vendors and I’m in search of the best this bustling and chaotic city has to offer.
+This, combined with its past as a key global trade hub, has greatly influenced its culinary culture.
+Mumbai wouldn’t be quite the same without its food vendor scene, and I’m in search of the best this bustling and chaotic city has to offer.

-The dabbawala deliver these meals to distances of up to 30 miles (48 kilometers), and they also ensure that each tiffin box is returned to its appropriate home after the meal is consumed.
-Despite what you might think, this system is very accurate.
-Even in the middle of India’s monsoon season the dabbawala service continues uninterrupted.
+The dabbawala not only deliver these meals to distances of up to 30 miles (48 kilometers), but they also ensure that each tiffin box is returned to its appropriate home after the meal is consumed.
+Despite what you might think, this system is astoundingly accurate.
+Even in the midst of India’s monsoon season the dabbawala service continues uninterrupted.
 Now that’s what I call a great meals-on-wheels system!